-An unconventional design proposal to redevelop garages in to a block of three storey houses has been described as being like a ‘prison’ complex.
+Planners dismissed objections that design proposals to redevelop garages in to a block of three storey houses were unconventional after residents complained it would be like looking at a ‘prison’ complex.

 Residents on Chipstead Avenue and Quadrant Roads who will be affected by the development have described it “at best as being like a warehouse and at worst prison like.”

 Their main objections were on the grounds of: overdevelopment, the negative impact on neighbouring properties, design, emergency access and the impact on car parking.

 The proposed ‘car free’ development would use heavy stone and green corrugated cladding, which architects Office S&M say they chose as a reference to the ‘historic use of the site as gravel pit’ and the ‘later use as garages’.

 Local resident Simon Carter spoke on behalf of residents opposing the plan which the virtual planning committee of only five members voted 3-2 to defer.
 Labour members defeated Conservatives who wanted to refuse the application as they said it was out of character with the neighbouring properties and resembled an ‘army camp’.

 But the Labour councillors Paul Scott, Leila Ben-Hassel and committee chair Chris Clarke favoured the ‘innovative, creative, and modern interpretation’ but wanted the deferral to address the distribution of floorspace and the necessity for a third floor feeling it would work better as a terrace and provide a ‘more sensitive relationship’ with neighbouring properties.